PizzaDAO/pizza-oven-py/README.md

 ### Developing locally with Docker

-If you run Docker and want to run the code locally without Python dependencies, we provide a Dockerfile and docker-compose.yml.

 Copy the .env.example file and rename it .env.
 You must fill in the Ethereum socket server with a Rinkeby websocket from [Alchemy.com](http://alchemy.com).

 Run Docker on your machine before the next step.